CNRGH/contatester/README.md

 optional arguments:
-  -h, --help            show this help message and exit -f FILE, --file FILE  VCF file version 4.2 to process.
+  -h, --help            show this help message and exit -f, FILE, --file FILE  VCF file version 4.2 to process.
 If -f is used don't
                         use -l (Mandatory)
-  -l LIST, --list LIST  input text file, one vcf by lane.
+  -l, LIST, --list LIST  input text file, one vcf by lane.
 If -l is used don't
                         use -f (Mandatory)
-  -o OUTDIR, --outdir OUTDIR
+  -o, OUTDIR, --outdir OUTDIR
                         folder for storing all output files (optional) [default: current directory] -r, --report          create a pdf report for contamination estimation